-- 95% cumulative attendance - 90% cumulative average on practical finals (Phases 1-3) - Retail sales of 6 pieces totaling \$125.00 or more. - Retail and attendance will be reviewed by the Registrar and the Director of Operations after Phase 3. - 250 word typed essay or one to two minute video, explaining one principle of RIC and how they possess that quality to make a great STAR student
+- 95% cumulative attendance - 90% cumulative average on practical finals (Phases 1-3) - Retail sales totaling \$125.00 or more. - Retail and attendance will be reviewed within seven days after completion of Phase 3. - 250 word typed essay or one to two minute video, explaining one principle of RIC and how they possess that quality to make a great STAR student

-Cosmetology & Barber Student:
+Cosmetology Student:

-- 95% cumulative attendance - Retail sales of 20 pieces totaling \$200.00 or more. - Retail and attendance will be reviewed by the Registrar and the Director of Operations after completion of final scheduled class (does not include State Board Prep class for PM students). - 250 word typed essay or one to two minute video, explaining one principle of RIC and how they possess that quality to make a great STAR student - Pass test on technical skills given after phase 3
+- 95% cumulative attendance

+- Retail sales totaling \$200.00 or more.

+- Retail and attendance will be reviewed within seven days after completion of final scheduled class

+- 250 word typed essay or one to two minute video, explaining one principle of RIC and how they possess that quality to make a great STAR student

+- Pass test on technical skills